 This article contains affiliate links.
 Found Animals receives a portion of the proceeds from every purchase made after clicking on the links.
 These profits go toward saving more homeless animals!

 The holidays are a time for friends, family, carolers, traveling, fireworks and more.
 And for most people, that’s great!
 But for some of our furry friends?
 Not so much.
-The hustle and bustle of people constantly going in and out the door, as well as all kinds of unusual sights and sounds, sometimes stresses out our four-legged besties.
-This agitation can lead to jumping, howling, nipping and all other manner of bad behavior.
-Here’s how to survive the holidays with a stressed-out pet!
+The hustle and bustle of people constantly going in and out the door, as well as all kinds of unusual sights and sounds, sometimes stress out our four-legged besties.
+This agitation can lead to signs of stress in dogs including jumping, howling, nipping, overexcitement and all other manners of bad behavior.
+Here’s how to survive the holidays and provide your stressed-out pet with stress relief!

 Recognize Signs of Stress